 How long does a visit take to Miniatur Wunderland?

 The answer to this question is – a lot longer than you’re expecting.
 I had been recommended two hours.
-If you ask google people typical spend 3.5 Hours there.
+If you ask Google people typically spend 3.5 Hours there.
 That’s about what we spent and we rushed the last bit which was a shame.
 Make sure you allow at least three and a half hours if not more.
 There is so much to see and spot.

 As mentioned above you follow signs to the start which means getting up to the 4th floor.
-We weren’t entirely sure of protocol at the start.
-Are you supposed to queue and follow each other around, can you just find a spot and squeeze in.
+We weren’t entirely sure of the protocol at the start.
+Are you supposed to queue and follow each other around, can you just find a spot and squeeze in?

 If you wait for one of the 200+ buttons to go green you need to read what the button controls.
 This then gives you a clue of what to spot and you should then spot something new moving or turning on.
 There are so many amazing things such as fire brigade putting out fires, mini people drinking beer, buildings opening, roadworks starting and so much more.
 It has to be seen to be believed.

 Behind the USA you will find Hamburg.
 This area is quite large and after leaving the USA we didn’t have too much trouble finding a space for ourselves.
 Well until we reached the airport that is.
 More about that later.
 It was lovely for us to have seen so much of Hamburg the day before on the bus tour.

 It meant that virtually everything was recognisable to us and great to see in miniatures such as the Elbphilharmonie which spectacularly opens when a button is pressed, the harbour, dockyard, and many many trains.
 They even have a miniature version of the Lion King and Mary Poppins theatres.